NBC News: NBC Nightly News era

-NBC's ratings lead began to slip toward the end of the 1960s and fell sharply when Chet Huntley retired in 1970 (Huntley died of cancer in 1974).
-The loss of Huntley, along with a reluctance by RCA to fund NBC News at a similar level as CBS was funding its news division, left NBC News in the doldrums.
+NBC's ratings lead began to slip toward the end of the 1960s and fell sharply when Huntley retired in 1970; he died of cancer four years later, in 1974.
+The loss of Huntley and RCA's reluctance to fund NBC News at a similar level as CBS's funding of its news division left NBC News in the doldrums.
 NBC's primary news show gained its present title, NBC Nightly News, on August 3, 1970.

-The network tried a platoon of anchors (Brinkley, McGee, and John Chancellor) during the early months of Nightly News.
+The network tried a platoon of anchors (Brinkley, McGee, and Chancellor) during the early months of Nightly News.
 Despite the efforts of the network's eventual lead anchor, the articulate, even-toned Chancellor, and an occasional first-place finish in the Nielsens, Nightly News in the 1970s was primarily a strong second.
 By the end of the decade, NBC had to contend not only with a powerful CBS but also a surging ABC, led by Roone Arledge.
 Tom Brokaw became sole anchor in 1983, after co-anchoring with Roger Mudd for a year, and began leading NBC's efforts.
-In 1986 and 1987, NBC won the top spot in the Nielsens for the first time in years, only to fall back when Nielsen's ratings methodology changed.
+In 1986 and 1987, NBC won the top spot in the Nielsens for the first time in years, only to fall back when Nielsen's rating methodology changed.
 In late 1996, Nightly News again moved into first place, a spot it has held onto in most of the succeeding years.
 Brian Williams assumed primary anchor duties when Brokaw retired in December 2004.
-In February 2015, NBC suspended Williams for six months for telling an inaccurate story about his experience in the 2003 invasion of Iraq.
-He was replaced by Lester Holt on an interim basis.
-On June 18, 2015, it was announced that Holt would become the permanent anchor and Williams would be moved to MSNBC as an anchor of breaking news and special reports beginning in August.

-In 1993, Dateline NBC broadcast an investigative report about the safety of General Motors (GM) trucks.
-GM discovered the "actual footage" utilized in the broadcast had been rigged by the inclusion of explosive incendiaries attached to the gas tanks and the use of improper sealants for those tanks.
+In 1993, Dateline NBC broadcast an investigative report about the safety of General Motors' (GM) trucks.
+GM discovered the "actual footage" used in the broadcast had been rigged by including explosive incendiaries attached to the gas tanks and improper sealants for those tanks.
 GM subsequently filed an anti-defamation lawsuit against NBC, which publicly admitted the results of the tests were rigged and settled the lawsuit with GM on the very same day.

+In November 1995, NBC News signed an agreement with German public broadcaster ZDF to share newsgathering resources.
+The agreement enabled NBC News to move its Frankfurt bureau to ZDF's headquarters in Mainz.

-On October 22, 2007, Nightly News moved into its new high definition studios, at Studio 3C at NBC Studios in 30 Rockefeller Plaza in New York City.
-The network's 24-hour cable network, MSNBC, joined the network in New York on that day as well.
-The new studios/headquarters for NBC News and MSNBC are now located in one area.
+On October 22, 2007, Nightly News moved into its new high-definition studio, Studio 3C, at NBC Studios in 30 Rockefeller Plaza in New York City.
+The network's 24-hour cable network, MSNBC, also joined the network in New York on that day.
+The new studios–headquarters for NBC News and MSNBC were now located in one area.